Executive Team

 Kevin Edmonson

-Kevin played an instrumental role in MGH and East Toronto Health Partners (ETHP) response to the COVID-19 pandemic.
+Kevin played an instrumental role in MGH and East Toronto Health Partners’ (ETHP) integrated, community-based response to the COVID-19 pandemic.
 With Kevin as a co-lead, MGH and ETHP opened one of Canada’s first COVID-19 Assessment Centres and set new world records for the most COVID-19 vaccines administered at a single-day clinic in one location.

 Kevin takes pride in helping to mentor new leaders and support people exploring healthcare management.
-He has begun co-facilitating a course at the Institute of Health Policy, Management and Evaluation at the University of Toronto.
+He co-facilitates a course at the Institute of Health Policy, Management and Evaluation (IHPME) at the University of Toronto.

 Sarah Chow, Vice-President Corporate Support & Chief Financial Officer at Michael Garron Hospital